-A short walk from the Arc de Triomphe and only a 20 min walk from Cathèdrale Notre-Dame de Paris.
-This is a must see when visiting Paris.
-It is also something that no matter what you try, you won’t be able to see everything, since it is so large.
+Only a short walk from the Arc de Triomphe.
+Generally, this is a must see when visiting Paris.
+It is also something that no matter how much time you spent inside, you won’t be able to see everything.
+Usually you will need to make multiple visits.

 We have been to Paris a few times and each time we continue to make our way to the Louvre to try to see more of the exhibits.
 It holds the Mona Lisa (Denon Wing), as well as the Venus of Milo (Sully Wing).
 There are countless other art pieces in the three wings: the Sully, Denon, and Richelieu.

-If your lucky enough to find yourself in Paris for the first Sunday of the month, for October to March, then get over to the Louvre, because it’s free.
+Lastly, if you’re lucky enough to find yourself in Paris for the first Saturday of the month, then get over to the Louvre.
+Admission is free, from 6 p.m. to 9:45 p.m.
 Otherwise, a ticket for an adult will cost you €15 at the door or online for €17, which will guarantee quick entrance.
-Anyone under 18 is free.
+Also, anyone under 18 is free.

-This is an attraction that should be planned in advanced, otherwise you could be standing in line for quite a while.
+This is an attraction that should be planned in advanced.
+Otherwise you could be standing in line for quite a while.
 We made the mistake of not buying tickets in advance and the line was already 2 hours when we arrived around 11 a.m.
-Click here to go to their official website for info and tickets.
-The catacombs are open Tuesday through Sunday, from 10 a.m. to 5 p.m.
+Go to their official website for info and tickets.

 Père Lachaise Cemetery

 You can go to the Paris Tourist Office to download a detail map.
 Word of advice is to download the map beforehand.
-The cemetery is very big and can be hard to find certain areas without a map of where they are.
+In short, the cemetery is very big and can be hard to find certain areas without a map of where they are.

 This is an attraction that is a must see for everyone.
 We have seen how over time, security measures have increased to protect it.
-The new measures they have now make your wait time a little longer with a security checkpoint before you get under the tower.
-It is best to not take bags if you can, makes the security process faster.
+Hence, why the new measures they implemented will make your wait time a little longer with a security checkpoint before you get under the tower.
+In brief, it is best to not take bags if you can, makes the security process faster.

 Other Things To Consider